Admission for the January 2025 academic session is ongoing Apply Now!

 • Use API in writing applications.

-• Apply divide and conquer strategy to searching and sorting problems using iterative and/or recursive solutions and explain the concept of exceptions in programming and how to handle exceptions in programmes.
+• Apply divide and conquer strategy to searching and sorting problems

-• Write simple multithreaded applications and design and implement simple GUI applications.
+• Write simple multithreaded applications and design and implement

-Computer Architecture and Organisation 2
+Computer Architecture and Organisation2

 At the end of this course, students should be able to:

-• Explain different instruction formats, such as addresses per instruction and variable length vs. fixed length formats.
+• Explain different instruction formats, such as addresses per

-• Describe the organisation of the classical von Neumann machine and its major functional units.
+• Describe the organisation of the classical von Neumann machine and

 • Explain how subroutine calls are handled at the assembly level.